 We are a clinical stage pharmaceutical company with a limited operating history.
 We have incurred net losses since our formation in 1997.
-In particular, we incurred net losses of \$9.7 million in 2015 and \$20.8 million in 2016, respectively, and \$15.9 million and \$26.1 million for the nine months ended September 30, 2016 and 2017, respectively.
-As of September 30, 2017, we had an accumulated deficit of \$89.8 million.
+In particular, we incurred net losses of \$9.7 million in 2015, \$20.8 million in 2016, and \$31.6 million in 2017.
+As of December 31, 2017, we had an accumulated deficit of \$95.3 million.
 Our losses have resulted principally from expenses incurred in research and development of our product candidates and from general and administrative expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur net losses for the foreseeable future as we continue to invest in research and development and seek to obtain regulatory approval and commercialization of our product candidates.
 The extent of our future operating losses and the timing of generating revenues and becoming profitable are highly uncertain, and we may never achieve or sustain profitability.
 We anticipate that our expenses will increase substantially as we:

-- initiate and conduct the Phase III clinical trials and long-term safety studies for TWIN, SIRS-T and VERED, which we refer to collectively as our branded product candidates, and continue the research and development of future branded product candidates; - continue the development, bioequivalence and other studies required for ANDA submissions for our generic product candidate ivermectin cream, 1% and other generic product candidates; - · seek to enhance our technology platform; - seek regulatory approvals for any product candidate that successfully completes clinical development; - potentially establish a sales, marketing and distribution infrastructure and commercial manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to being a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+• initiate and conduct the Phase III clinical trials and long-term safety studies for TWIN, SIRS-T and VERED, which we refer to collectively as our branded product candidates, and continue the research and development of future branded product candidates;

+- continue the development, bioequivalence and other studies required for ANDA submissions for our generic product candidates; - seek to enhance our technology platform; - seek regulatory approvals for any product candidate that successfully completes clinical development; - potentially establish a sales, marketing and distribution infrastructure and commercial manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to being a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.